NikosMargaritis/Capstone_Hybrid_Movie_Rec_Models/README.md

 # Wide_and_Deep # LightFM
-For this project we will use 2 different Hybrid Recommendation models
+For this project we will use 2 different Hybrid Recommendation systems

 LightFM
 Wide and Deep